-The price of gold is up 20% since the beginning of 2011, and by mid-August gold is going for over $1,700 per ounce.
+The price of gold is up 20% since the beginning of 2011, and by mid-August gold was going for over $1,700 per ounce.
 With record high levels being paid for gold, many people are cashing in by selling gold jewelry and other items.

 Consumers have lots of options for selling gold, including local jewelers and pawn shops, gold parties in friends’ homes, pop-up events by traveling dealers, and mail-away gold buying services.
 No matter where you choose to sell gold, it’s important to know the value of your gold as well as the reliability of the business buying the gold.